-Anne Arundel County Public School (AACPS) high school students admitted to Anne Arundel Community College (AACC) can be awarded AACC proficiency credit for course(s) for which they demonstrate competency through a proficiency assessment.
+Anne Arundel County Public Schools (AACPS) and Anne Arundel Community College (AACC) have joined together to create a proficiency agreement.
+This legal agreement describes how AACPS high school students admitted to AACC can be awarded AACC proficiency credit for course(s) for which they demonstrate competency through a proficiency assessment.
 While articulated credit awards college credit, proficiency credit has an actual grade attached to the college credit earned.

 The following high school programs currently provide opportunities for students to earn proficiency credit.
 Each program links to related Plans of Study which visually demonstrate how high school pathways can move into corresponding AACC degrees and certificates.

 Environmental Resource Management

 Follow these steps to receive proficiency credit from AACC:

 - Complete a Request for Proficiency Credit Assessment form and return to AACPS pathways teacher for signature;

 - Complete an online AACC application, unless currently an AACC student;

 - Review the proficiency agreement;